 Harold Wright (about 1905–1969), a young English carpenter, arrived in Melbourne at the height of the Depression.
 In 1935 he used the little money he had saved to convert a horsedrawn wagon into a combined workshop and home.
 For the next 34 years he travelled throughout eastern Australia, promoting himself as the ‘Saw Doctor’.

-Wright travelled with his wife Dorothy, whom he met in Queensland, and their daughter Evelyn.
+Along the way, Wright met and married Dorothy Jean McDougall and together they raised a daughter, Evelyn May.
 The family had dogs, cats and chickens and they rarely spent more than a few days in any one place.

-Moving with the times and the economy, Wright refurbished and enlarged the original horsedrawn wagon, fitting it onto the chassis of a truck, towing it with several different tractors and, when rising fuel costs and shortages started to bite, hitching it back onto a horse.
+Moving with the times and the economy, Wright refurbished and enlarged the original horsedrawn wagon, fitting it onto the chassis of a 1928 Chevrolet light duty truck.

-Wright continued to live and work in his wagon until his death in 1969.
-Soon after, Dorothy sold the wagon and tractor to a secondhand goods dealer in Wangaratta, Victoria.
-In 1977, the wagon was saved from obscurity and the scrapheap by collector Peter Herry, who recognised the remarkable vehicle that had trundled through his town during his childhood.
+Wright lived and worked in the wagon until his death at Cobram, Victoria, in 1969.
+Soon after, Dorothy sold the wagon and tractor to a secondhand dealer in Wangaratta.
+Peter and Wyn Herry bought the Wright's home in 1977 and kept it at their small farm outside Wangaratta.
+Peter recognised the remarkable vehicle that had trundled through his town during his childhood.

 In our collection